 AmeriCorpsWhat is AmeriCorps?

 When you become an AmeriCorps member and give your time through national service work, you’re able to gain real life educational and work experiences at the same time.
 What do you do with AmeriCorps?
-You’ll work within an intensive service position suited to your skills, interests or location preference, working to help move communities forward across the country.
-How long will I volunteer for? • Anywhere from 10 months to one year

 • Most AmeriCorps members will qualify for postponement or forbearance of the repayment of your loans during your service